miskui/homebridge-mqtt-sonoffrf-transmitter/README.md

     "onValue": "#D0EC33",
     "offValue": "#D0EC44",

-+ StatusGet will not work with RF device.
++ StatusGet will not work with one way RF device.
 As you can switch manually the RF device Homekit will not show the exact status of the device.
 + Insert any unique RF code for onValue and offValue 1..8388607 or hex #1..#7FFFFF
 + Start Homebridge
 + As the new switch is in Homekit do remote control pairing by turning on and off the swtich in Homekit.
 Long press the RF device button, 2 beeps: turn Homekit switch on, 3 beeps: turn homekit swtich off.